DyG2Vec: Efficient Representation Learning for Dynamic Graphs: Methodology

-Our encoder combines a self-attention mechanism for message-passing with the Time2Vec module \citep{time2vec} that provides relative time encoding.
+Our encoder combines a self-attention mechanism for message-passing with a learnable time-encoding module that provides relative time encoding.
 We also introduce a novel temporal edge encoding that efficiently captures the temporal structural relationship between nodes.
+The full architecture is outlined in Figure \ref{fig:downstream_training}.
+For simplicity, we define the message passing on any input graph $\mathcal{G}$; however, as shown in Figure \ref{fig:downstream_training}, the input graph is restricted to be a window of the full graph.
+See Section \ref{sec:downstream_training} for details.

-\textbf{Temporal Attention Embedding}: Given a dynamic graph $\mathcal{G}$, the encoder $g_{\theta}$ computes the embedding $\boldsymbol{h}_{i}^{L}$ of node $i$ through a series of $L$ multi-head attention (MHA) layers \citep{vaswani2017} that aggregate messages from its $L$-hop neighborhood \citep{xu2020inductive, gat}.
+\textbf{Temporal Attention Embedding}: Given any input dynamic graph $\mathcal{G}$, the encoder $g_{\theta}$ computes the embedding $\boldsymbol{h}_{i}^{L} \in \mathbb{R}^{D^1}$ of node $i$ through a series of $L$ multi-head attention (MHA) layers \citep{vaswani2017} that aggregate messages from its $L$-hop neighborhood \citep{xu2020inductive, gat}.